Radk6/MC-Optimization-Guide/java-n-stuff/java-benchmarks.md

 # Game loading times

 An average of 10 runs of every Java version and garbage collector.
 This was tested in an [optimized StoneBlock instance](https://github.com/Radk6/MC-Optimization-Guide/blob/main/modpack-specific/packs-1.12.2.md#stoneblock).
 Java 8 and 21 were from Adoptium.
+The time was measured with VintageFix.

 ![time](https://github.com/user-attachments/assets/b7878deb-cb79-499c-ad3c-747e839d5664)